We may earn a commission from the affiliate links on this site. Learn more›

-The products listed in the table below are in order from least expensive to most.
-Below the table you’ll find a more in-depth review of each drum overhead mic stand.
+The products listed in the table below are of a varying price range — both affordable and expensive.
+Keep reading to get a more in-depth review of each drum overhead mic stand.

 The SB96+ drum overhead mic stand has a removable 7 inch arm extension, a 40-tooth boom clutch, an extra long telescoping boom arm, a solid steel counterweight, reaches a height of 76 inches, as well as locking casters.